aliyun/terraform-provider-alicloud/website/docs/r/eci_container_group.html.markdown

 * `ready` - (Optional, Available since v1.208.0) Indicates whether the container passed the readiness probe.
 * `restart_count` - (Optional, Available since v1.208.0) The number of times that the container restarted.
 * `security_context` - (Optional, Set, Available since v1.215.0) The security context of the container.
 See [`security_context`](#containers-security_context) below.
+* `lifecycle_pre_stop_handler_exec` - (Optional, List, Available since v1.216.0) The commands to be executed in containers when you use the CLI to specify the preStop callback function.

 ### `containers-ports`